heptarch/heptarch.github.io/drafts/parrondo.md

 part (2) is in line with the proposal of
 [Touchette and Lloyd (1999)](https://arxiv.org/pdf/chao-dyn/9905039.pdf), which explains Bennett's demon.
-Part (3) is the interesting one I'd like to come back to another time!
+Part (3) is the one I'd like to think about more!